Mucyosoda/setup-and-mobile-version-skeleton/README.md

 > Desktop version and Mobile version

-> This project is a responsive version website.
+> This project is a responsive version website with js features.

 Additional description about the project and its features.